OCA/contract/contract/readme/USAGE.md

       (automatically computed, can be modified) and end date (optional)
     - auto-price, for having a price automatically obtained from the price list
-    - \#START# or \#END# in the description field to display the start/end date of the invoiced period in the invoice line description
+    - \#START# - \#END# or \#INVOICEMONTHNAME# in the description field to display the start/end date or the start month of the invoiced period in the invoice line description
     - pre-paid (invoice at period start) or post-paid (invoice at start of next period)
 4. The "Generate Recurring Invoices from Contracts" cron runs daily to